Notes on the octonions: Spin structures

 This expression is skew-symmetric in $(\lambda,v)$ and $(\mu,w)$ and so $\gamma(u)$ is skew-adjoint.
 Moreover, for $u,v,w\in V$ and $\mu\in\R$, we have

 Here the last equation follows from~\eqref{eq:associator}.
-This proves~\eqref{eq:gammaV1} and~\eqref{eq:gammaV2}.
-For the proof of~\eqref{eq:gammaV3} it is convenient to use the standard basis for the standard cross product on $V=\R^7$ in Example~\ref{ex:cross7}.
-The left hand side of~\eqref{eq:gammaV3} is independent of the choice of the positive orthonormal basis and we know from general principles that the composition $\gamma(e_7)\cdots\gamma(e_1)$ must equal $\pm\one$ (see~\cite[Proposition~4.34]{SW}).
+This proves~\eqref{eq:spindim7-1} by taking $v=-u$ and~\eqref{eq:spin7cross} by taking $\mu=1$ and $w=0$.
+For the proof of~\eqref{eq:spindim7-2} it is convenient to use the standard basis for the standard cross product on $V=\R^7$ in \autoref{ex:cross7}.
+The left hand side of~\eqref{eq:spindim7-2} is independent of the choice of the positive orthonormal basis and we know from general principles that the composition $\gamma(e_7)\cdots\gamma(e_1)$ must equal $\pm\one$ (see~\cite{Salamon1999a}*{Prop~4.34}).
 The sign can thus be determined by evaluating the composition of the $\gamma(e_j)$ on a single nonzero vector.
 We leave the verification to the reader.
-This proves the lemma. \end{proof}
+This proves part~\itref{spincross1}.